-There are good reasons for freelancers to consider prospecting on LinkedIn.
-For example,
+There are good reasons for freelancers to consider using LinkedIn to find clients.

 - Popular freelance marketplace go-tos like job boards and content mills are competitive and there are more disappointing rates then there are decent ones

-- Writers are discovering more magazine contracts filled with rights grabs (extending to television and movies) and imndemnity clauses, which don’t favour the freelancer
+- Writers are discovering more magazine contracts filled with rights grabs (extending to television and movies) and indemnity clauses, which don’t favour the freelancer

 - Journalists are finding fewer job opportunities as newsrooms get smaller and dailies are shut down.
-As a result they’re moving into content marketing or busines to business writing
+As a result they’re moving into content marketing or business to business writing

 - A professional and/or decent headshot